How to Negotiate Salary: Easiest Way Explained (+ Examples)

 Questions regarding salary and compensation

 It's uncommon for an employer to take back their job offer when you ask for more salary.
-It is more common for them to simply deny your request for additional compensation.
+It is more common for them to deny your request for additional compensation.

 How much can you negotiate your salary?